What Administrative Measures Do You Usually Need To Take

 9. Risk Management and Mitigation

-Proactive identification and assessment of potential threats – be they financial, operational, or reputational – are paramount.
+Proactive identification and assessment of potential threats – be they financial, operational, or reputational – are critical.
 This involves developing contingency plans, establishing insurance policies, and implementing security protocols.
 A retail chain, for example, would meticulously analyze potential supply chain disruptions and diversify sourcing to minimize impact.

 10. Technology Integration and Data Analytics